 The heavy industries on the East side provided employment for generations of European immigrants, who came from Ireland, Great Britain, Scandinavia, Luxembourg, Germany, France, and Italy.
 Aurora became the economic center of the Fox Valley region.
 The combination of these three factors—a highly industrialized town, a sizable river that divided it, and the Burlington railroad’s shops—accounted for much of the dynamics of Aurora’s political, economic, and social history.
 The city openly supported abolitionism before the American Civil War.
 Mexican migrants began arriving after the Mexican Revolution of 1910.
 Socially, the town was progressive in its attitude toward education, religion, welfare, and women.
 The first free public school district in Illinois was established in 1851 here and the city established a high school for girls in 1855.

 The city developed as a manufacturing powerhouse and continued until the early 1970s, when the railroad shops closed.
 Soon many other factories and industrial areas relocated or went out of business.
 By 1980, there were few industrial areas operating in the city, and unemployment soared to 16%.
 During the late 1970s and early 1980s, development began of the Far East side along the Eola Road and Route 59 areas.
 While this was financially beneficial to the city, it drew off retail businesses and manufacturing from downtown and the industrial sectors of the near East and West Sides, respectively, weakening them.
 In the mid-1980s crime rates soared and street gangs started to form.

 Get Your Free Quote

 Fast, reliable, and quality results.
 Contact us for a free quote today.

 Open 24 hours.
 Call us anytime, and we'll be there to help!

-At TDH Mechanical we offer 100% free estimates!
+At TDH Mechanical we offer 100% free install estimates!
 Call us or complete our quote form.